William Holmes Crosby Jr.: Early life

-Crosby as a soldier and physician
+Soldier and physician

-In 1936 Crosby entered the University of Pennsylvania School of Medicine.
+In 1936, Crosby entered the University of Pennsylvania School of Medicine.
 During his third year, he left school to spend six months on his back, recovering from tuberculosis.
 He graduated in 1940 and enlisted in the army, beginning a military internship at Walter Reed Army Hospital.
 After the outbreak of World War II, Crosby served two years at as an instructor in the Army's Medical Field Service School at Carlisle Barracks, Pennsylvania.
 He then requested overseas duty and, in 1942, joined U.S. 85th Infantry Division.
 During this time Crosby, always seeking a something to study, studied Russian.
 He would keep vocabulary cards in his helmet.
 Crosby's battlefield duties resulted in a Bronze Star with an oak leaf cluster.
 Another cluster was added for his service in Korea.

 After the war Crosby returned as an instructor to the Army's Medical Field Service School, now moved to Fort Sam Houston, Texas.
 From there, he enrolled in an internal medicine residency at Brooke General Hospital where he was put in charge of an over-flow ward.
 He discovered at that time that there was no hematology support in the state of Texas and thus was forced to engage in an intense self-study course in the field.
 During a visit by William Dameshek, then a leader in United States hematology, Crosby so impressed Dameshek in his handling of hematologic patients that the latter contacted the then Surgeon General to request that Crosby be formally trained in hematology.
 Soon after, Crosby was transferred to Pratt Diagnostic Hospital, which later became the New England Medical Center, as a hematology fellow.
 In 1950 he went on to the Queen Alexandra Military Hospital in London.

 Upon his return in 1951, Crosby established both the hematology and oncology specialties at Walter Reed Army Hospital a position he would hold until 1965.
 It was during this period that he began his long career as medical researcher.
 He wrote seminal papers in the areas of hematology and iron metabolism.
 He and his colleagues often served as their own lab rats, voluntarily undergoing such procedures as self-induced iron deficiency anemia, sub-dermal bone transplantation, and consumption of radio-labeled iron.

-In the winter of 1952-1953, he volunteered to be sent to Korea.
+In the winter of 1952–53, he volunteered to be sent to Korea.
 There he directed a Mobile Army Surgical Hospital unit.
 At this time he studied and published on various aspects of blood transfusion following injury.
 It was also during this period he became aware that some of the soldiers coming through the MASH unit may have suffered from coeliac disease (sprue).
 In addition he studied methods of blood transfusions and the quality of available blood and concluded that the procedures were safe and effective.